Introduction

 Record the bullying behavior and your own performance

 If you think you’ve missed the opportunity to do something else about the bullying, you should start taking notes.
 Keep a diary with who, what, when and why of what you experience.
-If you are bullied during a meeting, immediately write down who was present at the meeting, what was said and why it put everything in writinghappened.
+If you are bullied during a meeting, immediately write down who was present at the meeting, what was said and why it happened.
 Try to describe all this in as much detail as possible.
 If you want to report the bully at a later stage, you can provide enough evidence of the behavior that is bothering you.

 Keep e-mails